alim/reactstrap-rails/README.md

 Ruby 2.5.1.
 The master branch of the this repository represents the end state of all the tutorial steps documented in this README file.

+The application model behind this example has the following goals in mind:
+1. Enable us to use a modern Javascript frame work like React with Rails.
+1. Simplify the organization of assets to only use webpack/wepacker without the need for the asset pipeline
+1. Support simple ERB templates with React components handling all the view layer presentation and interactions

 # Setup

 To setup this application we did the following which includes installation and updating of the javascript packages:

-1. `rails new reactstrap-rails --webpack=react --skip-coffee --skip-javascript`
+1. `rails new reactstrap-rails --webpack=react --skip-coffee --skip-javascript --skip-sprockets`
 1. `cd reactstrap-rails`
 1. `yarn upgrade @rails/webpacker@^4.0`
 1. `yarn upgrade webpack-dev-server@^3.2`